John Dyson (Australian cricketer): 1982–83: Pakistan and England

-1983-84: Prolific season for NSW
+1983–84: Prolific season for NSW

-Dyson was overlooked the following summer for the series against Pakistan in favour of Wayne Phillips.
-He went on to score 1015 runs in the Sheffield Shield at 63.43, including a career best score of 241.
+Despite scoring 178 against Victoria, Dyson was overlooked for selection in the first test against Pakistan in favour of Wayne Phillips.
+He was not selected in the one day time either, selectors preferring Phillips and Steve Smith.
+Dyson went on to score 1015 runs in the Sheffield Shield that summer at 63.43, including a career best score of 241.
 He shared the competition's Player of the Year award with Brian Davison of Tasmania.
-Despite this outstanding season, he didn't earn a place on the Australian tours of the West Indies and India, with his fellow New South Welshman Steve Smith preferred.
-However, the highlight of this year was the birth of first child, Alexis.
+Despite this outstanding season, he didn't earn a place on the Australian tours of the West Indies and India, with his fellow New South Welshman Steve Smith preferred as an alternative opener to Wessels and Phillips.
+When Wessels had to return early from the West Indies tour due to injury, Graeem Wood was sent out to replace him rather than Dyson.

+However, the highlight of this year was the birth of Dyson's first child, Alexis.

-1984-85: Final stint in Test side and domestic success
+1984–85: Final stint in Test side and domestic success

 Tremendous domestic form saw Dyson earn a recall to the test team in November 1984 to play the West Indies.
-In his last three tests he made 0 and 30, 13 and 21 and 8 and 5.
+In the first test he made 0 and 30, the latter off 135 balls.
+In the next two tests he made 13 and 21, and 8 and 5.
 Dyson did score 98 and 16 for NSW against the West Indies in a tour match prior to the second test.

-He was dropped for Andrew Hilditch in the fourth test and never regained his spot.
+After the third test Bob Simpson wrote he considered Dyson "the best equipped opener in Australia" but felt he "is not playing to his full potential and would benefit from a spell against the lightning pace of the West Indies."
+Dyson was dropped for Andrew Hilditch in the fourth test and never regained his spot.

 Dyson scored 79 in the McDonald's Cup final for NSW in an 88 run win over South Australia and 66 in NSW first innings of the Sheffield Shield final victory against Queensland at the SCG.

-He scored 897 runs at 40.77.
+He scored 897 first class runs at 40.77.
+Phil Wilkins called Dyson "the most valuable man in the" New South Wales team that summer.
+Bob Simpson, NSW coach, wrote "Dyson has repeatedly played positive cricket to set up wins for NSW" although "his performances are often ignored."

 Dyson hit 105 in the Tooheys Cup in which locals mixed with elite NSW players.